tmroyal/OptionSetter.js/README.md

 The function is provided with the following parameters:
 - `name` - the name of the property that fails validation or is omitted
 - `message` - the 'error' message provided by the type definition or paramter

-Note: this function also is called when an item is ommited.
+- `setObject` - the setObject, the first argument of `OptionSetter.setOptions`.
+- `itemOmitted` (boolean) - whether or not this is a validation error (false) or an error generated from an item being omitted (true).

 Example:
 ```